IBM-Cloud/ansible-collection-ibm/docs/ibm_schematics_action_info.rst

 ----------

   action_id (True, str, None)
-    Use GET or actions API to look up the action IDs in your IBM Cloud account.
+    Action Id.
+Use GET /actions API to look up the Action Ids in your IBM Cloud account.

   iaas_classic_username (False, any, None)